ds5110/Facial-Landmarks-Exploration/README.md

 Finally, we found that the most important features for landmark coordinates were y-coordinates of mouth, jaw, and eyes, and x-coordinates of eyebrows.
 For Euclidean Distances, the most important features were eye-nose, eye-jaw, mouth-jaw, and eyebrows distances.
 In general, distances achieved a good performance with fewer features than coordinates.

+The details of the feature selection part could be found in the [feature_selection.md](./docs/feature_selection.md).

 ## Attribution

 Primary project and data sources: